ZPaulo/LeagueExercise/README.md

 serve -s build
 ```

-The last command shown above will serve your static site on the port **5000**.
+The last command shown above will serve the app on the port **5000**.
 Like many of [serve](https://github.com/zeit/serve)’s internal settings, the port can be adjusted using the `-p` or `--port` flags.